stuart-saunders/tf-azurerm-linux-vm/README.md

-# Terraform Module Template
+# Azure Linux Virtual Machine - Terraform Module

-Starter template for Terraform modules
+This module can be used to provision Linux Virtual Machines in Azure.